Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 3. Roman France

-There are many Roman ruins in France, most of them concentrated in the southern half of the country.
+France is full of Roman and Gallo-Roman ruins, many of them concentrated in the southern half of the country.
 I've seen about half but I'm making it my mission to eventually visit them all!

-If you've ever read Asterix, the French comic strip about an indomitable little Gallic village that bravely repels Roman forces ten times its size, you probably know most things you need to know about France's Roman past.
+If you've ever read Asterix, the French comic strip about an indomitable little Gallic village that bravely repels Roman forces ten times its size, you probably know the basics about France's Roman past.

 Gaul was the Roman name for France when it was a province of Rome because yes, we were not always as fiercely independent as we are today (apart from that little village where Asterix lived, of course).